 Facing fears and overcoming them won’t disappear after one night.
 This takes time and a lot of patience.
 You may have to try a few approaches and have a couple conversations with your child to get to the true root of their fear, but don’t give up.
 You can do this!

-Helpful Resources for Handling Sleep Problems, Sleep Regression & Mastering Your Routine
+Helpful Resource for Handling Sleep Problems, Sleep Regression & Mastering Your Routine

 Additional Reading on This Topic